intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/nano.md

 trainer.fit(net, train_loader)
 ```

-For more details on the BigDL-Nano's PyTorch usage, please refer to the [PyTorch](../QuickStart/pytorch.md) page.
+For more details on the BigDL-Nano's PyTorch usage, please refer to the [PyTorch Training](../QuickStart/pytorch_train.md) and [PyTorch Inference](../QuickStart/pytorch_inference.md) page.

 ### **3.2 TensorFlow**